 Described landmarks of Lebanon

-Maybe Lebanon is the most beautiful country in Near East.
-Its landscape is idyllic and diverse, here are tallest mountains of this region, skiing resorts, large forests, green fields and beautiful seaside.
-Both man made and natural heritage here is very rich.
+Maybe Lebanon is the most beautiful country in the Near East.
+Its landscape is idyllic and diverse, here are the tallest mountains of this region, skiing resorts, large forests, green fields, and beautiful seaside.
+Both man-made and natural heritage here is very rich.

 Most interesting landmarks in Lebanon are: